 In 2023 we welcome the participation of leaders from member agencies from these regions to contribute to our theme during the Annual Meeting program and through informal networking.

-The Annual Meeting begins at 6pm with dinner on the evening of Tuesday 26 April and runs through to dinner on Wednesday, 27 April.
-The CEO and Board meetings continue on Thursday, 28 April.
+The Annual Meeting begins at 6pm with dinner on the evening of Tuesday, 25 April through to dinner on Thursday, 27 April.

 Development Group Day